Aida Camp: History

-Named after a famous coffeehouse (maqhah) located on the site in the early 1940s, Aida camp was established in 1950 by refugees from the Jerusalem and Hebron areas, and covered an area of 66 dunams (0.17 square kilometres).
-At the time, Aida housed 1125 refugees living in 94 tents.
+Aida Camp was established by the United Nations in 1950 to accommodate Palestinian refugees from the Jerusalem and Hebron areas who were displaced by the 1948 Palestinian expulsion and flight as part of the 1948 Palestine war.
+Some of the refugees had been living in caves nearby before moving into the camp.
+The camp covered an area of 66 dunams (0.17 square kilometres) and housed 1,125 refugees living in 94 tents.
+Many residents stayed in tents and did not accept permanent housing structures for five or ten years, because they feared permanent housing would make it more difficult for them to obtain support in moving back to their original homes.
+Residents eventually began to move into shacks, then UN-provided cement rooms, then the apartment buildings that exist today.

-The camp came under special hardship during the Second Intifada, when the school sustained severe damage and 29 housing units were destroyed by Israeli military incursions.
-The Israeli military placed the camp and surrounding areas under curfew, made arrests and even demolished walls between houses in order to bypass the roads in the camp.
+The camp came under special hardship during the Second Intifada of the 2000s, when the school sustained severe damage and 29 housing units were destroyed by Israeli military incursions.
+The Israeli military placed the camp and surrounding areas under curfew, made arrests and demolished walls between houses in order to bypass the roads in the camp.
 In one such maneuver, camp resident Huda Hawaja was mortally wounded when Israeli soldiers demolished her doors, and died after there were delays in calling an ambulance due to the military presence.
 The incident was documented by embedded journalists and broadcast on Channel 2, leading to a public outcry and backlash from the Israeli military against the press.

+When the West Bank barrier was erected, it separated one family from the rest of Aida Camp, isolating them in Jerusalem.
+Israeli authorities refused to grant the family Jerusalem citizenship, and so they were forced to move through checkpoints to access basic needs and connect with their community.

 Pope Benedict XVI visited the refugee camp during his Middle East pilgrimage visit to Jordan, Israel and the Palestinian territories in May 2009.
 He said that the refugees lived in "precarious and difficult conditions" and that "It is tragic to see walls still being erected".